CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 4. What happens when you `fork` a repository?

-we replicate/copy the exact version of one repo to our repo.
+we replicate/copy the exact version of one Repo to our repo.

 ## 5. What happens when you clone a repository?